-At the end of each semester, full-time students who have achieved a semester grade point average (GPA) of 4.0 are named to the President's List; full-time students who obtain a GPA between 3.50 and 3.99, are named to the Dean's List.
+At the end of each winter, spring, summer and fall semester, students who have achieved a semester grade point average (GPA) of 4.0 are named to the President's List; students who obtain a semester GPA between 3.50 and 3.99, are named to the Dean's List.
 Developmental courses are not included in the calculation of the GPA.